 Some states, like New Hampshire, had initially proposed student performance portfolios in the mix of high school exiting requirements (Stosich et al., 2018).
 However, the state's final plan reflects a more traditional test-based reporting mode using new, state-adopted assessments in mathematics and ELA from 2018 onwards.
 New Hampshire has also set steep multi-year growth targets on the new assessments.
-In particular, they plan to use student growth percentiles (SGPs) based on the Betebenner (2009) approach (New Hampshire Department of Education, 2018, p.15-44).
-Although measurement experts differ on their position on measuring student and school system growth with vertically linked scales, (see Briggs & Peck, 2015), some have warned against applying SGP statistics for evaluating educational entities (Sireci et al, 2016; See also https://theconversation.com/want-to-understand-your-childs-test-scores-heres-what-to-ignore-62155).
+In particular, they plan to use student growth percentiles based on the Betebenner (2009) approach (New Hampshire Department of Education, 2018, p.15-44).
+Some measurement experts warn against applying student growth percentiles for evaluating educational entities (Sireci et al, 2016; See also https://theconversation.com/want-to-understand-your-childs-test-scores-heres-what-to-ignore-62155).
 More on this point follows in Section 5.0.